Steve Pelluer

-Steven Carl Pelluer (born July 29, 1962) is a former professional American football quarterback in the National Football League (NFL) for the Dallas Cowboys and Kansas City Chiefs.
-He was selected by the Cowboys in the 5th round of the 1984 NFL Draft.
-He played college football at the University of Washington.
+Steven Carl Pelluer (born July 29, 1962) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Dallas Cowboys and Kansas City Chiefs.
+He was selected by the Cowboys in the 5th round of the 1984 NFL draft.
+He played college football for the Washington Huskies.

-Early years
+Early life

 Pelluer attended Interlake High School in Bellevue, Washington, a suburb east of Seattle, and lettered in football and basketball.

 In football, he led his team to the state quarterfinals in his last two years.
 As a senior, he received All-state honors and was a National Football Foundation Scholar-Athlete.

+College career

-Pelluer's family had a tradition of playing football at Washington State University in Pullman, but he accepted a scholarship from the rival University of Washington in Seattle.
+Pelluer's family had a tradition of playing football at Washington State University in Pullman, but he instead accepted a scholarship from the rival University of Washington in Seattle.

 As a sophomore in 1981 under head coach Don James, Pelluer took over the starting quarterback position, after Tim Cowan injured his thumb in the second game of the season.
 He finished with 110 of 234 completions, for 1,138 yards and 9 touchdowns, while leading the team to a Pacific-10 Conference title and a 28–0 win over the University of Iowa in the Rose Bowl on New Year's Day.

-Even though his record was 7–1, Pelluer lost the starting job to Cowan in 1982.
-In his senior season in 1983, he had one of the best quarterback seasons in school history, receiving All-Pac-10 and the conference's offensive player of the year honors, after completing a 67.2% of his passes (school record) for 2,365 yards and 11 touchdowns.
+As a junior in 1982, even though his record was 7–1 and the team was ranked No. 1 in the nation, Pelluer lost the starting job to Cowan.

+As a senior in 1983, he had one of the best quarterback seasons in school history, receiving All-Pac-10 and the conference's offensive player of the year honors, after completing a 67.2% of his passes (school record) for 2,365 yards and 11 touchdowns.
 He also set a school record with most consecutive passes completed (137) without an interception.